 Email (gkreatsoulas at ufl.edu)

-International students: No federal or state loan or grant programs exist for international students.
+No federal or state loan or grant programs exist for international students.
 International students must be able to pay the cost of tuition and living expenses.
-Please refer to the Links to Aid for International Students and to the UF International Center website for information regarding financial aid, tuition waivers, campus employment, etc. The MSM office is unable to assist you with these issues.
+Please refer to the UF International Center website for information regarding financial aid, tuition waivers, campus employment, etc.